Cjiaxin9/-Inventory-frontend/README.md

 * can only edit if the date is created in the current date

 - **Supervisor**
+* can create new /view and edit a stockin list to record the quantity of stock in
 * can create new /view and edit a company name (suppliers)
 * can create new /view and edit a locaion name
 * can create new /view and edit a product name